timjaya/nbadash/part3.md

 * [Jinja Template documentation](http://jinja.pocoo.org/)
 * [Jinja Tutorial](https://realpython.com/blog/python/primer-on-jinja-templating/)

-If you application has its own users, and you'd like to implement login/logout pages with password authentication, check
+If your application has users, and you'd like to implement login/logout pages with password authentication, check:
 * [Flask Quickstart: Sessions](http://flask.pocoo.org/docs/1.0/quickstart/#sessions)
 * [Creating a login page](https://pythonspot.com/login-authentication-with-flask/)
     * Note: do not follow the "Connecting to your database" section of this tutorial, as it uses ORM.
 Remember that you are **not** allowed to use ORM, and your code must issue SQL queries instead.